dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 ## Informing Users About Analytics Opt-In Status

-When a user first uses any Dash tool with this package enabled, they will be enrolled into Analytics collection.
-It will be the responsiblity of the Dash tool using this package to display the proper Analytics messaging and inform them on how to Opt-Out of Analytics collection if they wish.
+When a user first uses any tool with this package enabled, they will be enrolled into Analytics collection.
+It will be the responsiblity of the tool using this package to display the proper Analytics messaging and inform them on how to Opt-Out of Analytics collection if they wish.
 The package will expose APIs that will make it easy to configure Opt-In status.